dcantrell/bsdutils/README.md

 ## bsdutils

-This project is GNU coreutils-like collection of utilities from the FreeBSD source code.
-The intent is to offer a BSD-licensed and lightweight replacement for the GNU coreutils project.
+This project contains a GNU coreutils-like collection of utilities from the FreeBSD source code tree.

 The project began in October 2017 and initially ported code from the OpenBSD source tree.
-In an effort to gain more featureful BSD commands and to work with dotfiles for users on MacOS X systems, the project moved to porting from FreeBSD in April 2021.
+The original objective was to see how much work was involved and to compare relative sizes of built executables with those found in GNU coreutils and other projects.
+In an effort to gain more featureful BSD commands and to possibly work more easily with dotfiles for users on MacOS X systems, the project started over by porting the commands from FreeBSD in April 2021.

 Importing A New Release Of FreeBSD